- Former Students

 - Updating Student Information

 Students who graduate or leave the University are required to pay in full any outstanding tuition balance prior to their departure.
-If you are unable to pay your balance in full, you must contact the Collections Specialist at (562) 903-4760 to make payment arrangements.
+If you are unable to pay your balance in full, you must contact the Loan and Collection Administrator at (562) 903-4760 to make payment arrangements.
 A finance charge of 0.83% will continue to be assessed monthly on the outstanding balance.

 As Biola is an educational institution, any balance owing on a student's account is considered to be an extension of credit by the University and is considered an "educational loan" within the meaning of section 523(a)(8) of the U.S. Bankruptcy Code.
 If a loan or student account balance becomes in default, Biola may disclose the default, along with other relevant information, to the national credit bureaus and assign the account to a professional collection agency.
 Should the University be forced to take this action, there may be additional charges for reasonable collection of the balance due.
 All transcripts, diplomas and other University services will be withheld until the outstanding balance is paid in full.
 If payment is made by personal check, an account is considered paid in full when all checks clear the bank.

-Accounts in which full payment or the arranged monthly payment amount is not received within 30 days of the statement date are considered to be delinquent.
+Accounts in which full payment or the arranged monthly payment is not received on the 15th of the month are considered to be delinquent.

-If you are unable to pay your balance in full, the University is willing to work with you to establish a reasonable monthly payment plan until the debt is paid in full.
+If you are unable to pay your balance in full when departing, the University is willing to work with you to establish a reasonable monthly payment plan until the debt is paid in full.
 The monthly payment amount will be determined based on the balance owed, the monthly finance charge and your financial circumstances.
-Please contact the Bursar's Office.
+Please contact the Loan and Collection Administrator at (562) 903-4760.

 As stated in the University Catalog, academic transcripts and diplomas may be released when your student account is paid in full and all Biola, Perkins and Nursing Loan accounts are current.